waldzellai/exa-mcp-server-websets/README.md

 ### 3. Available Tools & Tool Selection

-The Exa MCP server includes the following tools:
+The Exa MCP server includes the following tools, which can be enabled by adding the `--tools`:

 - **web_search_exa**: Performs real-time web searches with optimized results and content extraction.
 - **research_paper_search**: Specialized search focused on academic papers and research content.